King of Wolves

 King of Wolves (王狼, Ōrō) is a Japanese manga series written by Buronson and illustrated by Kentaro Miura.
 It was serialized in Hakusensha's Monthly Animal House in 1989, with its chapters collected in a single tankōbon volume.
 A sequel, titled Ōrō Den, was serialized from 1989 to 1990, with its chapters also collected in a single tankōbon volume.

 Publication

 King of Wolves is written by Buronson and illustrated by Kentaro Miura.
-It was serialized in Hakusensha's Monthly Animal House fom the May to July 1989 issues.
+It was serialized in Hakusensha's Monthly Animal House from the May to July 1989 issues.
 Its chapters were collected in a single tankōbon volume, released on December 18, 1989.
 A sequel, titled (王狼伝, Ōrō Den), was serialized in Monthly Animal House from the February 1990 to the June 1990 issues.
 Its chapters were collected in a single tankōbon, released on August 24, 1990.
 A bunkoban volume, which includes both series, was published on March 13, 1998.
 Young Animal Zero started republishing the series on September 13, 2021.

 In North America, King of Wolves was licensed for English release by Dark Horse Comics.
 The volume was published on May 25, 2005.